theoboldalex/theoboldalex.github.io/content/posts/learning_emacs_improved_my_vim_fu.md

 challenge if not match the ergonomics of my NeoVim environment.

 ## What did I like about Emacs?

 ## What did I not like about Emacs?

 ## Efficiency of movement

 ## Avoiding Evil mode

+As a long time user of Vim that gets annoyed at the implementations of Vim bindings in other editors (looking at you VSCode and JetBrains) I decided to steer clear of Evil mode.
+Perhaps my on ramp may have been smoother if I had opted to use it but honestly, a little study and practice of the "Holy" bindings and within a week or so, I was starting to move with relative ease.
+I especially spent some time learning and practicing some of the editing tasks I take for granted in Vim for example using macros and various visual modes.
+I must say that Emacs' rectangle mode is a joy to use for editing.
 ## Macros
 ## Searching forwards and backwards
 ## Splits